deanstein/CinderellaCityProject/README.md

 		- Responsible for building and positioning any screen-space object (UI)
 	- CreateScreenSpaceUILayoutByName.cs
 		- Responsible for creating bespoke UI layouts, depending on the name of its host object (for example, different menus have different layouts or UI elements)
+	- FollowPathOnNavMesh.cs
+		- Responsible finding destinations and paths on a Navigation Mesh for 3D animated people
 	- LoadAllScenesAsync.cs
 		- Used only on the Loading Screen, and responsible for loading all game Scenes into memory, before proceeding with showing the Main Menu
 		- Allows for seamless switching between eras